aspose-words/Aspose.Words-Documentation/cpp/developer-guide/rendering/using-truetype-fonts/installing-truetype-fonts-on-linux/_index.md

 ﻿---
-title: Install TrueType Fonts on Linux – Aspose.Words for С++
+title: Install TrueType Fonts on Linux in C++
 articleTitle: Install TrueType Fonts on Linux
 linktitle: Install TrueType Fonts on Linux
 description: "Aspose.Words for C++ allows rendering a document created using Microsoft Word on a Linux machine with the best accuracy.
 To accomplish this, copy font files from a Windows machine or Install a TrueType font package onto your Linux machine."